SysManSquad/sysmansquadblogdev/content/posts/2020-09-04-manage-distribution-point-content-using-pscmcontentmgmt.md

                                         <ul>
                                           <li>
-                                            If you think you're experiencing, or have found, a bug in PSCMContentMgmt, please open an issue on its <a href="https://github.com/codaamok/PSCMContentMgmt" target="_blank" rel="noreferrer noopener">GitHub repository</a>.
+                                            If you think you're experiencing, or have found, a bug in PSCMContentMgmt, please open an issue on its [GitHub repository](https://github.com/codaamok/PSCMContentMgmt).
                                           </li>
                                           <li>
-                                            Ping me on Twitter <a href="https://twitter.com/codaamok" target="_blank" rel="noreferrer noopener">@codaamok</a>.
+                                            Ping me on Twitter [@codaamok](https://twitter.com/codaamok).
                                           </li>
                                           <li>
-                                            Come to the <a href="https://winadmins.io/" target="_blank" rel="noreferrer noopener">WinAdmins Discord</a> and bug me there, my handle is @acc.
+                                            Come to the [WinAdmins Discord](https://winadmins.io/) and bug me there, my handle is @acc.
                                           </li>
                                         </ul>